Ozzyz/carla-data-export/README.md

 Download and extract CARLA 0.8.4 from https://github.com/carla-simulator/carla/releases/tag/0.8.4
 This project expects the carla folder to be inside this project i.e PythonClient/carla-data-export/carla
 Install all the necessary requirements for your python environment using:

 ```
 pip install -r requirements.txt
 ```

+⚠️ Note: The project has only been tested with Python 3.x <= 3.6

 # Generating data
 Before the data generation scripts can be run you must start a CARLA server.
 This can be done by running the executable in the CARLA root folder with the appropriate parameters.
 Running the server on windows in a small 200x200 window would for example be: